CaesarXInsanium/guile-lox/README.md

 Write now I am focused on lexer errors.

+It needs to print the offending line.

+show where the error starts and ends

 #### Lexer

 We have a function `make-lexer-error` will generate a proper error that references